CharlesStockman/javaExamples/spring/microservice-example-1/README.md

     <li>On the Drop-down select Create Realm to display the Create Realm Page.</li>
     <li>Provide a name in Field "Realm Names and click Create to display Welcome to spring-microservices-security-realm</li>
     <li>Click on Create and click Create Client</li>
-    <li>Provide a Client Id for general settings and for capability config select client authentication on (access through REST)</li>
+    <li>Provide a Client Identification for general settings and for capability config select client authentication on (access through REST)</li>
     <li>Select Authentication Options: Service Account Roles/li>
     <li>click Save</li>
     <li>Click on Client Credentials to get the username and password</li>